Have you noticed how certain people really change their lives in impressive and inspiring ways?

 So I’m trying to teach myself during those envious moments to stop and ask why?
 Why is this causing me jealousy?
 Especially when I don’t even desire that specific milestone for myself.

 What am I feeling discontent about?
 Have I been adding up the small changes in my own life?

 Because small change does add up.
 And while I’m not in a radical life changes season, I am in a small victories season.
 Small victories matter.

-I can take care with the every day and see results.
+I can take care of them every day and see results.
 I need to be reminded of that, of the low stakes but potentially high impact decisions.
 The value of mindfulness.